crewlinker/protoc-gen-dynamodb/README.md

 ## Hardening Backlog

+- [ ] SHOULD test boolean key maps
 - [ ] SHOULD fix go vet checks failure
 - [ ] SHOULD Add test that errors when unsupported map type is used
 - [ ] SHOULD test with coverage test as described here: https://go.dev/blog/integration-test-coverage